-Spanish authorities on Tuesday blamed arsonists and record temperatures for wildfires ravaging the eastern coast near the popular resort of Benidorm that have forced 1,400 people to flee.
+Arsonists were blamed Tuesday for a spate of wildfires along Spain's eastern coast near the popular resort of Benidorm that have forced the evacuation of 1,400 people.

-Another blaze was raging near the mountain town of Bolulla, about 40 kilometres (25 miles) west of Javea, while Spanish emergency services faced a third one on the Mediterranean island of Menorca, also popular with holidaymakers.
+Another blaze was underway Tuesday morning near the mountain town of Bolulla, about 40 kilometres (25 miles) west of Javea, while Spanish emergency services faced a third one on the Mediterranean island of Menorca.

-Most of Spain has faced an “extreme risk” of wildfires since Sunday due to the heatwave, with temperatures over 40 degrees Celsius (104 Fahrenheit) in some parts.
+Most of Spain has faced an “extreme risk” of wildfires since Sunday due to a heatwave, with temperatures over 40 degrees Celsius (104 Fahrenheit) in some parts.

-“There is one or several arsonists,” Jose Maria Angel Batalla, an emergency services chief responsible for the Costa Blanca area, told the Cope radio station, referring to the fire near Javea.
+“There is one or several arsonists,” Jose Maria Angel Batalla, an emergency services chief responsible for the Costa Blanca area, told radio Cope, referring to the fire near Javea.

 The main blaze roared through scrubland along the coastline near residential areas around Javea, sending thick plumes of grey smoke into the air.

-It has razed more than 800 hectares (1,900 acres) of land, according to the regional government and charred several buildings in the area which is popular with British and German holidaymakers.
+It has razed more than 800 hectares (1,900 acres) of land, according to the regional government, and has charred several buildings in the area which is popular with British and German holidaymakers.

-Officials have evacuated around 1,400 people, including tourists, with many spending the night in local schools or at local residents’ homes.
+Officials have evacuated around 1,400 people, including tourists, with many spending the night on cots in local schools or at local residents’ homes.

 Many said they fled with just the clothes they were wearing.

-Firefighters said the intense heat, combined with low humidity levels and strong winds which changed direction, had fuelled the fire on the Costa Blanca but that they were starting to gain the upper hand.
+Firefighters said intense heat, low humidity levels and strong winds which changed direction fuelled the fire on the Costa Blanca but they were starting to gain the upper hand.

-The wildfire on the island of Menorca broke out on Monday, and so far has destroyed around 50 hectares of land, a local emergency services official said.
+The wildfire on the Mediterranean island of Menorca on Spain’s Balearic Islands broke out on Monday near the towns of Cala Moli, Na Macaret and Addaia, a local emergency services official said.

-Around 600 people were either evacuated, or ordered to stay in their home or hotels because of the blaze, which firefighters said was now “stable”.
+Around 600 people were either evacuated, or ordered to stay in their home or hotels because of the blaze, which firefighters said remained active but was now “stable”.